- Litigation and Dispute Resolution

 Represented a major financial institution in connection with a shareholder derivative claim and putative class action matter.

-Represented an individual charged with involuntary manslaughter arising out of a trucking accident, securing a not guilty verdict on behalf of the client.
+Represented an individual charged with involuntary manslaughter arising out of a trucking accident, securing a not guilty verdict at trial.

 Best Lawyers in America, Bet-the-Company Litigation, Commercial Litigation, Criminal Defense (White-Collar and Non-White-Collar), Ethics and Professional Responsibility Law; Litigation-Environmental; Litigation-Securities; 2009 Detroit area Bet-the-Company Lawyer of the Year; 2013 Detroit Criminal Defense: Non-White-Collar Lawyer of the Year